What is a prayer strategy and why do we need one?

-As children of God, we know that prayer is an important part of our relationship with the Lord.
+As a child of God, I know that prayer is an important part of my relationship with the Lord.

-However, It wasn’t until I watched the movie War Room that I understood the importance of having a specific and strategic plan for prayer.
-This movie opened my eyes to the concept of war room prayers – which basically is just a prayer strategy.
+However, it wasn’t until I read the book Fervent by Priscilla Shirer that I understood the importance of having a prayer strategy.
+Also, the movie she starred in, War Room, opened my eyes to the concept of war room prayers.

 Prayer is Our Spiritual Weapon for Spiritual Battle

 But God, being rich in mercy, because of His great love with which He loved us, even when we were dead in our wrongdoings, made us alive together with Christ (by grace you have been saved), and raised us up with Him, and seated us with Him in the heavenly places in Christ Jesus – Ephesians 2:4-6 NASB